LinhLe2307/react_speedGame_REACT22K/README.md

-This is a school project where users can play speed game.
+This is a school project where users can play speed game during a certain amount of time.
-There are three differrent modes including: Easy, Medium and Hard.
+There are three differrent modes including:
+- Easy
+- Medium
+- Hard